stm2/eressea-tutorials/README.md

 ### Including links to files

+If you use images, .cr, .nr, or .txt files in your text they should be automatically handled.

-If you want to link to, for example, a report file, create a subdirectory `/reports/dragonborns` and copy them there.
+If this does not work, it may help to instead create a subdirectory `/reports/dragonborns` (at the project root, not inside your dragonborns directory) and copy them there.
 Now they get copied to the site and you can link to them as `[my first report](/reports/dragonborns/1-drag.cr)`.

 ### Including cr maps

-With the 'shortcode' crmap you can include a cr directly into your file like so:
+With the 'shortcode' crmap, readnr, showorders etc. you can include a cr directly into your file like so:

     {% crmap './reports/dragonborns/123-drag.cr' %}

+    {% orderfile '/reports/template/befehle-42.txt' %}

+    {% readnr '/reports/template/334-42.nr' %}
+    {% shownr 'intro' %}

 See template/Auswertung_01.md for more details and examples.

 ### Seeing your content